Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 Aider is first and foremost an interactive tool for engineers to get real work done in real code bases using a chat interface.
-Aider provides a pair programming UX where users can ask for a change and see the edits performed in real-time.
+Aider provides a pair programming UX where users can ask for a change and see code edits performed in real-time.
 Aider can also offer additional help like fixing lint or test errors, but the user is always in full interactive control.
 This allows them to quickly steer misunderstandings back on course and